backstage/backstage/docs/frontend-system/architecture/05-extension-overrides.md

 export default app.createRoot();
 ```

 Note that we are omitting `namespace` when creating the page extension.
-When we omit `namespace`, we are telling the system the new extension is orphaned (not an application or plugin extension) and this is all about orphaned extensions!
+When we omit `namespace`, we are telling the system the new extension is orphaned and not an application or plugin extension!